eleyeth/Codecademy-python-solution/README.md

-# Codecademy-python-solution
+# Codecademy-python-solutions
-Solution to Codecademy's "A day in the supermarket exercise" in python.
+Solutions to a few Codecademy python exercises "A day in the supermarket exercise" in python and "how is everybody doing exercise.
 This shows the final solution after multiple iterations.
+Should be adding more as I go along.